posit-dev/air/docs/notes.md

 ### Function definitions

-> For function definitions, if there is line break between the `(` and the first parameter, then the function definition will be fully expanded.
+> For function definitions, if there is a line break between the `(` and the first parameter, then the function definition will be fully expanded.

 This function definition fits on one line without any issues: